DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Abstract

 \section{Abstract}

 The Smart Contract Weakness Classification Registry (SWC Registry) is a widely recognized list of smart contract weaknesses specific to the Ethereum platform.
-In recent years, significant research efforts have been dedicated to building tools to detect SWC weaknesses.
+Despite the SWC Registry not being updated with new entries since 2020, the sustained development of smart contract analysis tools for detecting SWC-listed weaknesses highlights their ongoing significance in the field.
 However, evaluating these tools has proven challenging due to the absence of a large, unbiased, real-world dataset.
-To address this issue, we recruited 22 participants and spent 44 person-months analyzing 1,322 open-source audit reports from 30 security teams.
-In total, we identified 10,016 weaknesses and developed two distinct datasets, i.e., \textsc{DAppSCAN-Source} and \textsc{DAppSCAN-Bytecode}.
-The \textsc{DAppSCAN-Source} dataset comprises 25,077 Solidity files, featuring 1,689 SWC vulnerabilities sourced from 1,139 real-world DApp projects.
-The Solidity files in this dataset may not be directly compilable.
-To enable the dataset to be compilable, we developed a tool capable of automatically identifying dependency relationships within DApps and completing missing public libraries.
-By utilizing this tool, we created our \textsc{DAPPSCAN-Bytecode} dataset, which consists of 8,167 compiled smart contract bytecode with 895 SWC weaknesses.
-Based on the second dataset, we conducted an empirical study to assess the performance of five state-of-the-art smart contract vulnerability detection tools.
-The evaluation results revealed subpar performance for these tools in terms of both effectiveness and success detection rate, indicating that future development should prioritize real-world datasets over simplistic toy contracts.
+To address this problem, we aim to build a large-scale SWC weakness dataset from real-world DApp projects.
+We recruited 22 participants and spent 44 person-months analyzing {\ReportCodeNum} open-source audit reports from {\selectedTeamNum} security teams.
+In total, we identified {\allWeaknessNum} weaknesses and developed two distinct datasets, i.e., \textsc{DAppSCAN-Source} and \textsc{DAppSCAN-Bytecode}.
+The \textsc{DAppSCAN-Source} dataset comprises {\allSolNum} Solidity files, featuring {\SWCNum} SWC weaknesses sourced from {\DAppNum} real-world DApp projects.
+However, the Solidity files in this dataset may not be directly compilable for further analysis.
+To facilitate automated analysis, we developed a tool capable of automatically identifying dependency relationships within DApp projects and completing missing public libraries.
+Using this tool, we created \textsc{DAppSCAN-Bytecode} dataset, which consists of {\compiledByteNum} compiled smart contract with {\SWCByteNum} SWC weaknesses.
+Based on \textsc{DAppSCAN-Bytecode}, we conducted an empirical study to evaluate the performance of state-of-the-art smart contract weakness detection tools.
+The evaluation results revealed sub-par performance for these tools in terms of both effectiveness and success detection rate, indicating that future development should prioritize real-world datasets over simplistic toy contracts.